List Of The Longest Dinosaur Names

 5. Eustreptospondylus

-Micropachycephalosaurus is an intriguing dinosaur species that lived during the Cretaceous period.
+Micropachycephalosaurus is an intriguing small dinosaur species that lived during the early Cretaceous period.

-It was a small creature, measuring only about 2-3 feet long and weighing a mere 10-20 pounds.
+This was a little creature, measuring only about 2-3 feet long and weighing a mere 10-20 pounds.

-This would have made Micropachycephalosaurus unique in the world of dinosaurs as none other are known to have used this type of behavior.
+This would have made Micropachycephalosaurus unique in the world of dinosaurs.

-The second dinosaur with the longest name Carcharodontosaurus
+The second dinosaur with A long name: Carcharodontosaurus

 Dinosaurs With The Longest Names

-The third dinosaur with the longest name Archaeornithomimus
+The third dinosaur with A long name: Archaeornithomimus

 the Dinosaurs With The Longest Names